Len666kun/FastFrag_Messenger_SDK/README.md

-## FastFrag Messenger messenger for Android Telegram API SDK Core
+## FastFrag Messenger for Android

-[Telegram](https://telegram.org) is a messaging app with a focus on speed and security.
+[FastFrag](http://fastfrag.ru/) is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.
-This repo contains the official source code for [Telegram App for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger).
+This repo contains the official source code for [FastFrag Messenger for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger).

 ##Creating your Telegram Application